profman23/ERPSYSTEM/README.md

 The client will be available at `http://localhost:5000`
 The server API will be available at `http://localhost:3000`

+## 🗄️ Database

+This project uses **Neon Serverless PostgreSQL** with connection pooling.
+The database connection is configured via the `DATABASE_URL` environment variable.

+To use your own Neon instance:
+1. Get your connection string from [Neon Console](https://console.neon.tech)
+2. Add it to your Replit secrets as `DATABASE_URL`
+3. The server will automatically use it via environment variables

+---

 ## 📁 Project Structure

 ```